GeorgeWebDevCy/drousia-map/README.md

 ## Usage
 Create `Map Location` posts with latitude and longitude fields and place the `[gn_map]` shortcode on any page.

-### 2.90.0
+### 2.91.0
-- Default dataset closes the loop by repeating the starting location
+- Default route expects 15 coordinates and loop closes properly

 ### 2.86.0